-Refund checks are issued to those students who have a credit balance on their account.
-Refund checks will be processed weekly for students with a credit balance resulting from financial aid payments, scholarships, or adjustments to tuition charges.
-Refund checks are mailed directly to the students and cannot be picked up at the College.
+Stipend checks are issued to those students who have a credit balance on their account.
+Stipend checks will be processed weekly for students with a credit balance resulting from financial aid payments, scholarships, or adjustments to tuition charges.
+Stipend checks are mailed directly to the students and cannot be picked up at the College.
+It is the responsibility of the student to inform Business Services of any changes or updates to their address.